 “Develop some sales skills using open-ended questions or statements.
 For example, instead of saying: “Are you interested in my kind of art?”, say “Tell me about a location in your home where this piece would look the best,” or “If I were to paint/photograph a piece just for you, what would it look like?”.”- Rob Stern

 “As an avid shopper myself, I wholeheartedly value brands that offer an exceptional customer-centric environment because it allows me to engage and connect with their products in a new way.
 Technology has really given me the freedom to be more independent and not have to rely solely on being showcased in a gallery or store.
 Taking advantage of digital trends is something all art professionals can do to create a better customer experience. “ — Elena Dragoi

 Spark your artistry with more art tips and exercises

 Once you achieve your new creation, why not create a digital room mock-up to exhibit it?
-With ArtPlacer’s Library of Spaces you just need to take a picture of your art piece and “drag and drop” it to a room that you love.
+With ArtPlacer’s Room Mockups you just need to take a picture of your art piece and “drag and drop” it to a room that you love.
 Play around by adding a custom frame: design your own frames with a particular width, material, mat, and color!